Politics of the Bahamas: Legislative branch

 The House of Assembly consists of 38 members, elected from individual constituencies for five-year terms.
 As under the Westminster system, the government may dissolve the parliament and call elections at any time.
 The House of Assembly performs all major legislative functions.
+The Leader of the Opposition can appoint a Shadow cabinet.

 The Senate consists of 16 members appointed by the governor-general, including nine on the advice of the prime minister, four on the advice of the leader of the opposition, and three on the advice of the prime minister after consultation with the leader of the opposition.